 Breaking News on Tirzepatide – the Most Buzzworthy Drug in Development

-By Eliza Skoler, Ursula Biba, and Rhea Teng
+By Eliza Skoler, Matthew Garza, Ursula Biba, and Rhea Teng

-Results released today by drug company Lilly show that the new combination therapy may be extremely effective for people with type 2 diabetes: it reduced A1C by an average of 2.5 percentage points and led to a weight loss of 24-28 pounds.
+Drug company Lilly released results showing that the new combination therapy may be extremely effective for people with type 2 diabetes: across three clinical trials, tirzepatide reduced A1C by an average of 2.5 percentage points and led to a weight loss of 24-28 pounds.

-Early results from two clinical trials of Lilly’s tirzepatide were published this morning, showing that the new type 2 diabetes drug can lead to significant weight loss, A1C reduction, and less hypoglycemia among people with type 2 diabetes.
-Tirzepatide combines two types of drugs into a once-weekly medication.
+New results from a clinical trial on tirzepatide were published just this week, showing similar findings to those released in February.
+Together, the results from all three clinical trials show that the new type 2 diabetes drug can lead to significant weight loss, A1C reduction, and less hypoglycemia compared to insulin and GLP-1 agonist medication among people with type 2 diabetes.
+Tirzepatide combines the activity of two types of drugs into a once-weekly medication.
 This new glucose-lowering combination therapy is called a “dual GIP and GLP-1 receptor agonist” and is currently in development to help people manage type 2 diabetes.

-The trials, referred to as SURPASS-3 and SURPASS-5, included almost 2,000 participants with type 2 diabetes who took different doses of tirzepatide, insulin, or placebo medication for 40 and 52 weeks.
-Both trials investigated 5 mg, 10 mg, and 15 mg doses of tirzepatide and found that all doses led to impressive reductions in A1C and body weight.
+The two previous trials, referred to as SURPASS-3 and SURPASS-5, included almost 2,000 participants with type 2 diabetes who took different doses of tirzepatide, insulin, or placebo medication.
+The latest results come from SURPASS-2, which included an additional 1,879 participants with type 2 diabetes who took weekly doses of tirzepatide or semaglutide (a GLP-1 agonist).
+The three trials investigated 5 mg, 10 mg, and 15 mg doses of tirzepatide over 40 or 52 weeks, and found that all doses led to impressive reductions in A1C and body weight.

 A1C levels went down nearly 2.5 percentage points from a starting point above 8%.